R Statistics – Statistical Programming in R

 - numerical (discrete and continuous)

 Data is nothing but information that is gathered as a result of a survey.

 Data can either be numerical or categorical in nature.

 i.
 Numerical Data

 It contains data which have to mean as a measurement.
-Such as a person’s height, weight, IQ, or blood pressure.
+Examples of numerical data are – height, IQ, weight or blood pressure.

 a.
 Discrete data – It represents items that can be counted.
 Basically, they take on possible values that can be listed out.
 The list of possible values may be fixed or it may go to infinity.